 Project on Middle East Democracy (POMED) - Sally Roshdy from the One World Foundation (Egypt)

-will work closely with the advocacy and partnership teams to help expand POMED's initiatives in Egypt,
+worked closely with the advocacy and partnership teams to help expand POMED's initiatives in Egypt,

 Tunisia, and Libya.